 Innovation, Research, and Design

-This Master’s program equips you with research, design and collaborative skills that will make you a bio inspired expert.
+This Master’s programme equips you with research, design and collaborative skills that will make you a bio-inspired expert.
 BII builds on the excellent research at the Faculty of Science and links research findings to solve societal and business challenges.
 The first year is research-based, while the second year focuses on the use of research knowledge in innovation.

 Potential Research Projects

 Examples of Minor Research Projects include exploring the use of microbes to clean silver.